harshaga55/calm-chimp/README.md

 # Calm Chimp — Supabase Calendar Copilot

-Calm Chimp is now a Supabase-first, multi-user calendar workspace.
-A streamlined PyQt desktop app, Azure-powered orchestration layer, and deterministic API surface let every authenticated user plan events, manage categories, and chat with the assistant without losing momentum.
+Calm Chimp is a Supabase-first, multi-user calendar workspace.
+A streamlined PyQt desktop app, a lean GPT-5.2 tool-calling layer, and a deterministic API surface let every authenticated user plan events, manage categories, and chat with the assistant without losing momentum.
 The UI keeps the timeline, category controls, and chat side-by-side so the assistant never blocks your view of upcoming work.

 ## ✨ Highlights
+- **Frontier model tool-calling**: the chat panel now uses GPT-5.2 (or any configured OpenAI model) with a single-step, single-tool prompt for reliable execution.
 - **Supabase-native storage**: email/password or Google login is the first screen.
 The client hydrates one year back and one year forward on sign-in, then serves everything from the in-memory cache for speed.
-- **Split-pane productivity UI**: left sidebar for profile & categories, center timeline for daily context, right assistant panel for LangGraph-driven chat.
+- **Split-pane productivity UI**: left sidebar for profile & categories, center timeline for daily context, right assistant panel for thin-orchestrated chat.
 Each runs async through a task runner so Supabase calls never freeze the GUI.
-- **Deterministic APIs → MCP tools**: a minimal API catalog (`events_for_day`, `upsert_event`, `list_categories`, and friends) powers the local FastAPI server, FastMCP streamable server, and the LangGraph orchestrator.
+- **Deterministic APIs → MCP tools**: a minimal API catalog (`events_for_day`, `upsert_event`, `list_categories`, and friends) powers the local FastAPI server, FastMCP streamable server, and the new OpenAI tool payloads.
-- **Azure OpenAI orchestration**: when Azure credentials are present the chat panel routes through GPT via LangGraph, otherwise keyword heuristics keep tools accessible offline.
-- **Configurable caching + themes**: environment-driven cache windows, table names, and a refreshed midnight gradient palette keep the UI readable and fast.
+- **Telemetry + verification**: every tool run is logged under `logs/agent_runs` with lightweight verifiers so you can replay or benchmark agent quality.

 ## 🧱 New Project Layout
 ```